 Her experience includes being a Lancet Commissioner with the "Lancet-SIGHT Commission on peaceful societies through health and gender equality", focusing on SDG 3, SDG 5 and SDG 16.
 She has a proven track record of leading teams to implement projects in healthcare delivery and health systems transformation.
 She is an effective communicator, collaborating with various partners in different sectors and initiating novel networks for stakeholder collaboration over a common vision, such as Women in Global Health Sweden.

 Sara is affiliated with the Swedish Institute for Global Health Transformation (SIGHT) at the Royal Swedish Academy of Sciences, based in Stockholm, Sweden.
 Also, she was trained at the ECDC and worked with the start-up scene in Sweden.
 Her experience also includes working at the UNFPA as a Programme Analyst.
 Prior to that, she was a Fulbright Visiting Scholar at the Department of Health Policy and Management at the Johns Hopkins University Bloomberg School of Public Health, Baltimore, MD, USA.
 She was also working for Novartis Pharma AG and engaged with Sanofi, two of the top-10 pharmaceutical companies globally, as a Drug Regulatory Affairs Officer and advising on Drug Safety and Pharmacovigilance issues.

 She has fifteen years of experience in consultancy and program management experience and is skilled in leading global and public health research projects and policy work.

-She holds a MSc in Global Health Policy from the London School of Hygiene and Tropical Medicine and a MA in Chemical Engineering from the University of Sarajevo.
+She holds a MSc in Global Health Policy from the London School of Hygiene and Tropical Medicine and a BSc and MA in Chemical Engineering from the University of Sarajevo.

 Blogs, debate articles and opinions: